-If you’ve ever considered cabin crew courses to help you get the skills you need to enjoy a career as a cabin crew flight attendant, you’ve probably wondered whether it was right for you.
+If you’ve ever considered cabin crew courses to help you get the skills you need to enjoy a career as a cabin crew flight attendant, you’ve probably wondered whether it was suitable for you.
 Travel may have been limited recently because of Covid-19, but it’s only a matter of time before international flights and the travel industry get back to where it was prior to the pandemic.

 Early Mornings & Long Hours Are the Norm

 One of the first things you find out on your flight attendant course is that you’ll be required to work long hours.
-4 am starts and midnight finishes are nothing new to those in the profession and so it’s a job that calls for more than a little stamina.
+4 am starts and midnight finishes are nothing new to those in the profession, and so it’s a job that calls for more than a little stamina.

-Patience is also a characteristic you’ll have to master as your personal plans can often be interfered with when flights are cancelled and your services are needed at short notice.
+Patience is also a characteristic you’ll have to master as your personal plans can often be interfered with when flights are cancelled, and your services are needed at short notice.
 It really does come with the territory.

-Patience, Understanding & Decision Making Skills
+Patience, Understanding & Decision-Making Skills

 How Good Is the Pay for a Flight Attendant Role?

 What’s more, you get discounted travel for when you yourself go on holiday, which all adds to the benefits.
-Again, air travel may be restricted for the time being, meaning that now might be the ideal time to get the training you need to get there.
+Again, air travel may be restricted, for the time being, meaning that now might be the ideal time to get the training you need to get there.

 Is a Flight Attendant Course Suitable?
 You Decide